 "College admissions shouldn't be the focus of a young person's life.
 This obsession with getting into Harvard and Yale is misguided."

-That’s why I stand especially strongly behind my advice here.
+That's why I stand especially strongly behind my advice here.
 The fundamental goal is to identify and nurture your passion so that you make deep achievements in it.
-You’ll learn a lot more about yourself and your capabilities than if you simply followed the usual recommended mold.
-You’ll enjoy your life a lot more and find meaning in your work.
-And along the way, this happens to be exactly what colleges are looking for.
+You'll learn a lot more about yourself and your capabilities than if you simply followed the usual recommended mold.
+You'll enjoy your life a lot more and find meaning in your work.
+Even if you don't get into the college you want, you'll have a set of skills and achievements that you'll be really proud of and in a good position for the rest of your career.
+But ironically, this happens to be exactly what colleges are looking for.

 As I said above, the college you attend has relatively little influence on where you go in life.
 By far, most of your success is determined entirely by you and the actions you choose to take.